schlick7/LuteForMobile/docs/stuff.md

 # Reader
 - fixed?
 If the Audio player is toggled off we don't need to sync with server every 10 seconds, Samething if we aren't on the readscreen anymore.
 If it isn't visible we don't need to save/sync.
-- If we disable "show stats bar in reader" does it also stop the calls from happening?
-- Add toggles for words known and words read seperately.

 # Sentence Reader
 -